grapefruitinc/grapefruit/API_README.md

 User create action: requires a POST in the format: { user: { email: email@example.com, password: password8, name: "Damian Mastylo" } }.
 If successful, you will get a response in a JSON format containing the User id, email, phone number and authentication_token.

 ####edit_account
-User update action: requires a PUT in the format: { authentication: { email: email@example.com, token: 555 }, user: { email: email@example.com, password: password8, name: Example Name } }.
+User update action: requires a PUT in the format: { authentication_data: { email: email@example.com, authentication_token: 555 }, user: { email: email@example.com, password: password8, name: Example Name } }.
 Everything in the user block is optional.
 Only put in the parameters you want to change.
 If successful, you will get a response in a JSON format containing the User id, email, name, and authentication_token.

 ####sign_in
 Sessions create action: requires a POST in the format: { user: { email: email@example.com, password: password8 } }.
 If successful, you will get a response in a JSON format containing the User id, email, name, and authentication_token.

 ####sign_out
-Sessions destroy action: requires a DELETE in the format: { authentication: { email: email@example.com, token: 555 } }.
-If successful, the authentication token will be deleted and not work anymore, and you will simply receive a "success: true" JSON message.
-Sign in again to retrieve a new authentication token.
+Sessions destroy action: requires a DELETE in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
+If successful, the authentication_token will be deleted and not work anymore, and you will simply receive a "success: true" JSON message.
+Sign in again to retrieve a new authentication authentication_token.

 ###Forgot Password Actions